Search

 Spit-roasted lamb

-Known locally as Janjetina na raznju, spit-roasted lamb is especially popular on the islands of Brac, Pag and Cres, but can be found on menus all over the country.
-It’s normally the main dish at big events such as weddings or other celebrations.
+Known locally as Janjetina na raznju, spit-roasted lamb is especially popular on the islands of Brac, Pag and Cres.
+It can, however, also be found on menus all over the country.
+Janjetina na raznju is normally the main dish at big events such as weddings or other celebrations.

 Vegetarian & vegan food in Croatia